KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 A conforming implementation of this extension must be able to load the image-based environment data and render the PBR materials using this lighting.

-This extension is based on EXT_lights_image_based, with added support for KTX2 as a carrier for cubemap and HDR texture formats.
+This extension is based on EXT_lights_image_based, with added support for KTX2 as a carrier for [cubemap and] HDR texture formats.

 The environment light is defined by a cubemap.
+[TBD - shall a separate KHR_texture_cubemap extension be created?]
 Cubemaps can be supplied pre-filtered, by including the pre-filtered mip-levels, otherwise filtering will be performed at load time.
 [TBD - point to relevant filtering algorithm]
 If a compressed texture format is used then pre-filtered mip-levels must be included.